Summer Solstice with the TSO

 Celebrate the first day of summer with the TSO and superstar Canadian Tenor Jeremy Dutcher.

 As night falls on the longest day of the year, we gather beneath the stars on the Roy Thomson Hall patio to celebrate the enduring power of light—not just the sun’s, but our own.
 Following Jeremy Dutcher’s transcendent performance, the TSO invites you into a radiant, soul-forward celebration of identity, community, and renewal.
-This is a moment of in-betweens: day into night, stillness into rhythm, ancient into modern.
-It’s a come-as-you-are space where queer joy and Indigenous pride meet cosmic wonder—where the pulse of the DJ, the flicker of candlelight, and the sparkle of new connections remind us that light doesn’t vanish with the sun… it simply changes form.
+When Jeremy Dutcher’s performance ends, our Summer Solstice Party begins.
+It’s a come-as-you-are space where queer joy and Indigenous pride meet cosmic wonder.

 Saturday, June 21, 2025